 II.
 Type Size

 PLAN AHEAD!
 Advice from previous SURFers: “It takes longer than you think!”
 First write out the text you think you need, then think of ways to condense it by making the text more concise and/or substituting images for text.
 It should be possible to read your poster in 5 minutes.
-Sketch out your design for the poster before pasting anything up.
 Consult with your mentor and lab partners, but make sure they understand that most of the readers will be beginner scientists.

-People stand a few feet away from poster, so type must be 24 points or larger.
+People stand a few feet away from poster, so type must be 18 points or larger.
+Limit the number of words on the poster as much as possible.
+Individuals visiting the poster can always ask the presenter questions but the bigger the text the easier for visitors standing 2-5 feet away to read your poster.
 Use a font size that gets you a printed version of the sizes indicated below.
 If you include something that is already printed (published picture or graph) you can enlarge it on a copy machine to make it legible from a distance.
 Sans serif fonts like Arial or Helvetica are best.
 Make sure to leave about 20% empty space on the entire poster to make it easier to read.

 TITLE 100 pt